 Hearing customer complaints can be difficult, particularly when you and your employees are working really hard.

-However, until you can identify those things that the customer wants, and is willing to pay for, you are wasting your time.
+However, until you can identify those things that the customer wants and are willing to pay for, you waste your time.

 Customers who share feedback with a business are gifting them with the information they need to provide the products and services that people are willing to pay for.